 Acropole des Draveurs (Hautes-Gorges-de-la-Rivière-Malbaie National Park)

 The park is part of the Laurentian Mountain encircled by the Malbaie River Gorge, which has an absolutely breathtaking fjord-like view.
 The Montagne de Erables have the title for not only the highest rock face but also the highest cliffs in Eastern Canada.
 The apex of this whole experience must be the mind-blowing drive down the park’s entrance which has winding curves and hills.
 This will make you want to grace the park again and again.
-The Acropole des Draveurs trail is a very difficult one with the steadily steep and rocky landscape.
-During the hike, you will be able to view a scenic alpine covered valley followed by the tranquil Lake, Lac du Chevelu.
+The Acropole des Draveurs trail is a very difficult one with a steadily steep and rocky landscape.
+During the hike, you will be able to view a scenic alpine-covered valley followed by the tranquil Lake, Lac du Chevelu.

 Importance of Hiking in Quebec